vuongducphuong/documentation/content/applications/sales/point_of_sale/restaurant/kitchen_printing.rst

 Enable and create printers
 --------------------------

-To enable sending orders to a kitchen or bar printer, go to :menuselection:`Point of Sale --> Configuration --> Settings`, scroll down to the :guilabel:`Restaurant & Bar` section, and enable :guilabel:`Kitchen Printers`.
+To enable sending orders to a kitchen or bar printer, go to :menuselection:`Điểm bán hàng --> Configuration --> Settings`, scroll down to the :guilabel:`Restaurant & Bar` section, and enable :guilabel:`Kitchen Printers`.
 Type in a name for the printer in the :guilabel:`Printers` field and click :guilabel:`Create and edit...` to open a setup form.